 As Section 140A of the CCA is relevant law, I do have to consider it.
-So, in determining what is fair and reasonable in all the circumstances of the case, I will consider whether the credit relationship between the Mr A and the Lender was unfair.
+So, in determining what is fair and reasonable in all the circumstances of the case, I will consider whether the credit relationship between Mr and Mrs A and the Lender was unfair.